Angular--Momentum--Resolved Aharonov--Bohm Coupling Energy: Gauge-invariant Current--Potential Coupling

-where $\Phi$ is the enclosed flux and $a$ regulates the solenoid core.
-In this configuration, the magnetic field is confined to the solenoid core, whereas the vector potential extends throughout the cavity, providing the field--free region central to the Aharonov--Bohm coupling.
+Here $\Phi$ is the enclosed flux and $a$ regulates the solenoid core.
+In this configuration, the magnetic field is confined to the solenoid core, whereas the vector potential extends throughout the cavity, providing the field--free region characteristic of the Aharonov--Bohm geometry.